Thank you for referring your client & patient in need!

 We DO NOT manage or fiscally support individual chronic care cases.

-If your patient does not fit this criteria exactly feel free to contact us directly and send along medical records and we can try to work together to figure out a solution.
+If your patient does not fit this criteria exactly, feel free to contact us directly and send along medical records.
+We can try to work together to figure out a solution.
 Please understand that we do all of our own hospitalization post-operatively and almost every patient stays with us for at least one night.
-Most of our clients and patients are elderly and rest and pain management is our priority.
+Most of our clients and patients are elderly so rest and pain management is our priority.
+All of our geriatric referrals will have a CBC/SC/T4/UA +/- chest films prior to anesthesia if they have a murmur.
+You do not need to do these before referring.

 We have our own 34ft Laboit mobile practice that has a full surgical suite and dental suite inclusive of digital x-ray and digital dental x-ray.